ELITEv5/PrivX_Hurricane/README.md

           (80% POL)   (10% POP)   (10% 🔥)
 ```

-Every token shielded — PRIVX, pSunDAI, or any future token — creates buying pressure on PRIVX, deepens its liquidity permanently, and funds mining rewards.
+Every token shielded creates buying pressure on PRIVX, deepens its liquidity permanently, and funds mining rewards.
 The protocol gets stronger the more it is used.

 **POP Rewards:**
 - Paid automatically on every withdrawal — no claim needed